digikata/picshuffle/Readme.md

 ## Todo
-* The unit tests can be finicky if the git client checkout doesn't preserve the file creation date make the tests more robust
 * Generate dry run output which could be saved as a shell script as an alternate way of execution
 * Play with parallelizing the scan